 After a turbulent legislative session, with the legislature temporarily closed due to COVID-19 and the state facing a budget shortfall of $3.4 billion, many important wins are to be celebrated.

-All five opioid-related bills proposed by the Opioid and Other Substance Use Disorders Interim Study Committee (HB20-1085, HB20-1065, HB20-1017, SB20-007, SB20-028) passed the state legislature, and, as of Tuesday, June 30, await Gov. Jared Polis’ signature.
-However, there are concerns that HB20-1085 may be vetoed by Governor Polis.
+Four of the five opioid-related bills proposed by the Opioid and Other Substance Use Disorders Interim Study Committee (HB20-1065, HB20-1017, SB20-007, SB20-028) passed the state legislature and were signed by Gov. Jared Polis.
+HB20-1085 was vetoed by Go.
+Jared Polis on July 2.
+The office released the following letter.
 See the infographic and summary of each of the bills below for more details.

 While most of the fiscal items had to be removed because of the budget shortfall, key components in the bills remain.
 Highlights include: